Welcome to the Miller Group and Atomically Resolved Dynamics

 Our group represents a broad range of cultures, languages and backgrounds, and as our photos suggest, we're a pretty active bunch.

 The Toronto based group members are located in the departments of Physics and Chemistry.
 The University is located in the heart of downtown Toronto, and has one of the largest and strongest graduate programs in the country.
 Our position between the departments of Chemistry and Physics is ideally suited to bridging both disciplines to provide a different perspective on molecular dynamics.
 This highly interdisciplinary environment is further enhanced by the Institute for Optical Sciences that provides a common intellectual focus with respect to exploring light-matter interactions.
-The facilities at the University of Toronto house two femtosecond electron beam lines for atomically resolved dynamics studies, fully phase locked Coherent Control Multidimensional Spectroscopy setup based on the diffractive optics methodology developed by the group, as well spatial imaging mass spectroscopy to explore applications of a recently discovered ablation mechanism that effectively directly drives huge proteins even protein complexes intact into the gas phase.
-There are two more electron beam lines in the planning stage that will increase the source brightness by at least an order of magnitude over present source technology developed by the group.
+The facilities at the University of Toronto house two femtosecond electron beam lines for atomically resolved dynamics studies, a fully phase locked Coherent Control Multidimensional Spectroscopy setup based on the diffractive optics methodology developed by the group, as well spatial imaging mass spectroscopy to explore applications of a recently discovered ablation mechanism that effectively directly drives huge proteins even protein complexes intact into the gas phase.
+There are two more electron beam lines in the planning stage that will increase the source brightness by at least an order of magnitude over present source technology for nonrelativistic electrons.

 Hamburg – Toronto Connection